trev3d/QuestDisplayAccessDemo/README.md

 ### Gotchas

+⚠️⚠️⚠️ Google's ML barcode scanner annoyingly reorders corner point order so that codes always face 'up' relative to the viewer.
+This makes it near impossible to properly track the orientation of flat-facing codes :(

 ⚠️ While display capture and QR code reading will work on any headset, QR code *tracking* will only work on Quest 3 / Quest 3S due to other headsets lacking depth estimation features.

 ⚠️ To set this up in an existing project, you'll need the app to launch with the `UnityPlayerActivityWithMediaProjector` activity.
 To set this up you need to modify your `AndroidManifest` file.
 For more info, see [this page](https://docs.unity3d.com/Manual/android-custom-activity.html).